-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the potential positives and negatives of moving away from the status quo by permitting the use of this processing aid.
+The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment sought to highlight the potential positives and negatives of moving away from the status quo by permitting the use of this processing aid.

 FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-However, information received from the Call for Submissions may result in FSANZ arriving at a different outcome.

-2.5.1.1.1 Costs and benefits of permitting the proposed use of this enzyme
+2.6.1.1.1 Costs and benefits of permitting the proposed use of this enzyme